Contrapuntal Aspects of the Mystic Chord and Scriabin's Piano Sonata No. 5: Introduction

 \section{Introduction}

-A prominent chord in Alexander Scriabin's late work is the so-called ``mystic chord'' or ``Prometheus chord'', whose pc-set when the root is C is $M=\{0,6,11,4,8,2\}$ \cite[p.
+A prominent chord in Alexander Scriabin's late work is the so-called ``mystic chord'' or ``Prometheus chord'', whose pc-set when the root is C is $M=\{0,6,10,4,9,2\}$ \cite[p.
 23]{vD14}.
-It can be seen a chain of major thirds, and thus can be covered by an augmented and a diminished triad; it is also covered partially by a minor and a major triad, leaving only the root outside.
-Surely this evidences the strong tonal ambiguity of the chord, which is also associated to the Impressionism in music during the late 19th and early 20th centuries in Europe.
-It can also be seen as an extension of the French sixth, which is completely contained in a whole tone scale; the mystic chord also has this property safe for a ``sensible'' tone.
-As we will see, this is an important feature from the perspective of the mathematical counterpoint theory developed by the second author.
+It can be seen as a chain of thirds, and thus can be covered by an augmented triad followed by a diminished triad, together with a major triad followed by a minor triad (see Figure \ref{F:Mystic}).
+This surely evidences the strong tonal ambiguity of the chord, which is also associated to the Impressionism in music during the late 19th and early 20th centuries in Europe \cite{rT99}.
+The mystic chord can be seen as an extension of the French sixth, which is completely contained in a whole tone scale; the mystic chord also has this property safe for a ``sensible'' tone \cite[p.
+278]{BBB17}.
+As we will see, this is an important feature from the perspective of the mathematical counterpoint theory developed by Mazzola \cite[Part VII]{gM17}.

+With respect to the structural role of the mystic chord in Scriabin's works, Gottfried Eberle states\footnote{All the musical events of the work, harmonic as well as melodic and contrapuntal, are essentially within this six-tone complex: ``[...] all the melodic voices are on the sounds of the accompanying harmony, all counterpoints are subordinated to the same principle''.}, for instance \cite[p.
+14]{gE78},